ziapeltagames/six-winters/docs/DESIGN.md

 There are five different types of cards in the game.
 Each type of card has slightly different ways it is put into play and used.

+* Asset - Manipulating the asset deck is a core part of the game
-* Asset - Typically these are held in a player's hand, they can usually be played as interrupts whenever the player wants
+   * Assets can usually be played as interrupts, whenever the player wants
+   * Assets can be character cards, motivation cards, discord cards, developments, and artifacts
    * Sometimes there are restrictions on how they can be played, for example, only on a character at a wilderness location, etc
    * Some assets are played down as a global effect for the remainder of the game
 * Location - These are places that characters can be, they typically have actions on them that characters can do
    * Spotlight locations are places the player's have found that they put into play at the start of a mission
-* Attachment - Cards that attach to a location or a character and affect it somehow
 * Event - These cards do something and then are usually discarded
 * Obstacle - These cards attach to locations and have codified rules for burning them
+* Attachment - Cards that attach to a location or a character and affect it somehow

 ## Tags

-Tags might appear on cards to give them more flavor and pair with character abilities.
-Tags are mostly for obstacles and locations.
+Tags appear on cards to give them more flavor and pair with character abilities.
+Tags are used for threats, obstacles, and locations.
+Generally only one or at most two tags are used on a card.

+* Obstacle Tags: Foe, Guard, Diplomat, Environment, Issue, Trap, Motivation, Discord, Mob
-Common tags: Wilderness, Urban, Dungeon, Red Bank, Diplomat, Foe, Guard, Trap
+* Location Tags: Wilderness, Dungeon, Urban, Red Bank, Imperial
+* Threat Tags: Stability, Sorcery, Military, Espionage, Diplomacy, Technology

 ## Card Decks